 The Sea Lions can be seen lounging around on their pontoons from the nearby Pier 39.
 They are completely unfazed by the human presence and simply ignore the crowds gawking at them.
 Watching them lounge around, play and try and eat the seagulls is endlessly entertaining, but the lasting memory you will have is the Smell!
 A diet of raw fish and crabs makes for one smelly animal, several hundred packed together and things get stinky!

 4 – Parks and Green Spaces

-San Francisco is a bustling city but like most large cities it’s occupants need a place they can visit to relax and escape the city, as such large portions of the city are set aside for parks, recreation areas and green spaces.
-We think San Francisco has some of the most beautiful green space of any US city and you can while away hours exploring the vast open parklands and gardens the City’s park offer.
+San Francisco is a bustling city but like most large cities its occupants need a place they can visit to relax and escape the city, as such large portions of the city are set aside for parks, recreation areas, and green spaces.
+We think San Francisco has some of the most beautiful green space of any US city and you can while away hours exploring the vast open parklands and gardens the City’s park offers.